 The question I wanted to answer was, “Can women use essential oils to increase sensuality, sexual energy and/or libido?“ After some reading and study, here’s what I learned:

 • People have used essential oils to increase sensuality and libido for thousands of years.
-The idea that certain essential oils and sensuality go hand in hand, and that oils can increase interest in and enjoyment of sex, is not new; people have been using them for those purposes for a very long time.
+The idea of using essential oils for sex and sensuality, and the belief that oils can increase interest in and enjoyment of sex, is not new; people have been using them for those purposes for a very long time.

 Ancient Egyptian writers and artists often created sensual images by referring to scents and fragrances in the context of sexual relationships.
 And the Song of Songs in the Bible refers to scents, perfumes and anointing oils as part of its sensual imagery.

 • While many oils are considered to have sensual properties, several emerged as the top sensual oils for women.
 Although a woman’s response to scents is very individual and personal, certain scents are considered to be particularly sensual or evocative for women.
-Modern Essentials, 5th Edition lists ylang ylang, clary sage, rose, geranium, cinnamon, and jasmine as oils that may promote sexual energy or libido.
+Modern Essentials, 5th Edition lists ylang ylang, clary sage, rose, geranium and jasmine as essential oils for sex or sensuality for women, ones that may promote sexual energy or enhance libido.

 Other sources mention sandalwood, cinnamon and the citrus scents.
 Some companies create blends of oils that are designed to promote sensuality and sexuality in women, using the sensual scents they consider most effective.

-For example, one of those blends (my new favorite – Whisper essential oil blend) contains patchouli, bergamot, sandalwood, rose, jasmine, cinnamon bark, vetiver, ylang ylang, geranium, and cocoa and vanilla bean extracts.
+For example, one of those blends, my current favorite sensual essential oil blend, contains patchouli, bergamot, sandalwood, rose, jasmine, cinnamon bark, vetiver, ylang ylang, geranium, and cocoa and vanilla bean extracts.

 • Oils can be used in a variety of ways that may enhance sensual feelings.
 Generally, these methods involve applying diluted essential oils to the skin, inhaling the scent of the oils, or both.
 The oils should be diluted in a carrier oil (such as almond oil, light olive oil or liquid coconut oil) and can be worn as a perfume.
 The same oil mixture can be used as a massage oil.
 Oils can also be added to a warm bath or shower, diffused or sprayed into the air, or spritzed onto bed linens.